Labor unions in the United States: Transnational labor regulation

-Impact
+Impact and criticism

+There is no consensus among professional economists about the economic impacts of labor unions; critics argue that unions are a type of cartel that cause economic inefficiencies and inequities, while defenders assert that unions are a more efficient means for firms to respond to worker concerns and are necessary to counter the market power of firms as employers (with company towns being the extreme example).

 A 2018 study in the Economic History Review found that the rise of labor unions in the 1930s and 1940s was associated with a reduction in income inequality.
 A 2020 study found that congressional representatives were more responsive to the interests of the poor in districts with higher unionization rates.
 Another 2020 study found an association between state level adoption of parental leave legislation and labor union strength.
 A 2021 study in the ILR Review found that state union density was associated with a reduction in poverty in both unionized and non-unionized households.

+According to sociologist Matthew Desmond of Princeton University, the power of labor unions in the post-war era till the late 1970s played a significant role in ensuring that an expanding US economy "shared its bounty" with the working class and mitigated labor exploitation, making it a time when "honest work delivered a solid paycheck."
+He acknowledges, however, that racism, attacks from corporate lobbyists who "made deep inroads to both parties," and a changing economy weakened unions and "prevented the labor movement from ever realizing its full potential."